zendesk/samson/plugins/kubernetes/README.md

 ### Migrations / Prerequisite

-Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: 'true'`, and command to run a migrations.
+Should be added as a separate role with the annotation  `samson/prerequisite: 'true'` set on the `Job`/`Deployment`/`Pod` (annotation should be added to the 'root' object, not the template).
-It will be executed before the rest is deployed.
+This role will be deployed/executed before any other role is deployed.

-For default it waits for 10 minutes before timeout, you can change the timeout using KUBERNETES_WAIT_FOR_PREREQUISITES env variable (specified in seconds).
+By default it waits for 10 minutes before timeout, change the timeout using `KUBERNETES_WAIT_FOR_PREREQUISITES` env variable (specified in seconds).

 ### Deployment timeouts